nharms-awi/DataTrain-2024/script/02_what_is_git.md

 ### Branching and Merging

 One of Git’s most powerful features is its branching model.
 A branch in Git is a lightweight movable pointer to one of these snapshots.
-By default, Git creates a branch named master, but you can create new branches to develop features, fix bugs, or experiment, all without affecting the master branch.
-Once your work is ready, you can merge your changes back into the master branch.
+By default, Git creates a branch named `main`, but you can create new branches to develop features, fix bugs, or experiment, all without affecting the main branch.
+Once your work is ready, you can merge your changes back into the main branch.
 This enables:

 - Parallel Development: Different features can be developed simultaneously.
 - Isolation: New work can be done without disturbing the main codebase.